-Join Fionnuala Fallon – gardener, author, and Irish Times gardening columnist – for an engaging and practical workshop focused on creating your own sustainable perennial cut-flower garden.
+Join Fionnuala Fallon – gardener and Irish Times gardening columnist – for an engaging and practical workshop focused on creating your own sustainable perennial cut-flower garden.
 Designed for both beginners and experienced growers, this session explores how to cultivate a beautiful, long-lasting flower garden that’s in harmony with nature.

 Returning year after year, perennials provide a reliable source of blooms with less long-term input.
 Fionnuala will share her expert knowledge on selecting hardy, pollinator-friendly perennials that thrive in Irish conditions and offer exceptional value as cut flowers.
 Participants will learn how to plan and design a perennial flower patch that provides colour, structure and texture throughout the seasons.